MartinPuda/fireworks/README.md

 # fireworks

-A Quil sketch designed to ... well, that part is up to you.
+A Quil animation of fireworks.
+Click on the screen to create fireworks!

 ## Usage